BoardActive/BAKit-Android/README.md

 Building with Android Studio is required.

 ### Dependencies
-You app must include Google Play Services.
+Your app must include Google Play Services.
 Our [Google Play Services Overview](https://developers.google.com/android/guides/overview) contains full setup and initialisation instructions.

 We use JitPack as a repository service, you will add a few lines to the gradle files to import our SDK into your project.
 (Instructions for Maven, sbt, and leiningen available upon request)